Iowa State Ronald E. McNair Scholarship

 - Each scholarship will be awarded in two parts: 1/3 at the beginning of the first semester and 2/3 upon full approval of the program of study (POSC).

 Each nomination must include information about how you will be supported (onboarding, mentoring, advising, etc.) throughout your first year.
-Graduate College staff will follow-up with you at the end of your first semester and year to learn about your experience.
+Graduate College staff will follow-up with you throughout your first year and at the end to learn about your experience.

 This scholarship may be combined with the George A. Jackson Award for those students who are eligible.➤